Fall Leaf Collection Program

 maintenance trucks for the winter weather conditions.

 In the event inclement weather (snow, sleet and/or ice) occurs during leaf collection season, equipment used to remove leaves will be converted to handle the inclement weather and adjustments will be made to the Leaf Collection Program.

 For more than 40 years, the Upper Merion Township Public Works Department annual leaf collection program has collected more than 1,500 tons of leaves each year and composts them on a five-acre site on West Beidler Road.
 The resulting mulch is provided free to residents.
 The composting program is completely natural and no chemicals are involved.

 Residents may deposit their leaves directly at the Compost Site between 7:00 am and 3:00 pm on weekdays, 8:00 am to 4:00 pm on Saturdays, and 12:00 noon to 4:00 pm on Sundays.

 Leaves and bags should be curbside on the Monday of the week scheduled for a particular neighborhood.
 Leaf piles can be two feet wide and should not block stormwater drains.
-Weather permitting, there will be a final sweep of all neighborhoods after the scheduled pick-ups in December.
+Weather permitting, there will be a final sweep of all neighborhoods in December after the scheduled pick-ups.

 - To be collected, leaves must be raked to the curb or be in biodegradable paper (not plastic) leaf bags along your curb.
 Paper bags are available at your local home center.